pkanGitHub/pkanGitHub/README.md

 <p align="center">

-- 🏫 Currently a junior at Mizzou major in IT.
+- 🏫 Currently a senior at Mizzou major in IT.

 - 💻 Graduated from Flatiron Bootcamp for Full Stack Software Engineering.